-Adult Education Discussion Series or Bible Studies are regularly scheduled on Sunday mornings from 9:15-10:15 am throughout the school year.
-These series may be scheduled during the week and on week nights as well.
+Sunday Morning Series.
+Discussion series or Bible Studies are regularly scheduled on Sunday mornings from 9:15-10:15 am throughout the school year.
+Additional sessions may be scheduled during the week and on week nights as well.
 Members and friends and guests are always welcome.

 Typically using recent books or other media as launching points for discussion and prayer, the series cover a wide range of topics from social justice issues to exercises for spiritual growth.